OfficeDev/office-js-docs-pr/docs/design/pivot.md

 # Pivot component in Office UI Fabric

-In Add-ins, Pivot control, “Tab pattern” are used for quick navigation to frequently accessed, distinct content categories.
-It allows for navigation between two or more content views and relies on text headers to articulate the different sections of content.
-Tabs are a visual variant of Pivot that use a combination of icons and text or just icons to articulate section content.
+Pivots provide quick navigation to frequently accessed content.
+Pivots allow for navigation between two or more content views.
+Text headers specify which content is in each section of the pivot.
+Content in each section of the pivot may belong to distinct content categories.
+In Office Add-ins, use the Pivot control with tab styles.
+The tabs may use a combination of icons and text to communicate the type of content that tab contains.

 #### Example: Pivot in a task pane